samuel-cavalcanti/rust_zmqRemoteApi/README.md

 cargo new new_project
 ```

-add this crate at your cargo.toml :
+you can add this crate at your cargo.toml using git:

 ```toml
 # the branch is the coppelia version
 zmq_remote_api = { git = "https://github.com/samuel-cavalcanti/rust_zmqRemoteApi", branch = "CoppeliaSim_4.5.1"}
 ```

-See this simple [example](examples/get_simulation_time.rs) to understand how to use this crate.
+See a simple [example](examples/get_simulation_time.rs) to understand how to use this crate.